The Magic Sword (1962 film): Comic book adaptation

-Reception and legacy
+Reception

+Variety wrote: "Replete with painstaking special effects to dazzle the eyes and activate the imaginations of younger children, the United Artists release should get its biggest play as part of dual attractions aimed at the kiddie market.
+Adults who tag along or happen in should find the cinema effects impressive enough for them to tolerate the story, which, if one maintains the right attitude, can prove sporadically amusing and sufficiently diverting."

+Boxoffice wrote: "Here is a tongue-in-cheek fairy tale which rises to heights of satirical splendor at times and sinks to ordinary contrived narrative at others.
+If designed for children, it is somewhat macabre; if for adults, it could get sniggers.
+But all-in-all, it's a well-mounted, ingeniously created piece of merchandise that has excellent special effects."

+Legacy

 The film appeared on a 1992 episode of Mystery Science Theater 3000.
-In a highly unusual admission, characters Joel Robinson (Joel Hodgson) and Tom Servo (Kevin Murphy) said the film was "pretty good for a Bert I. Gordon film" during a theater segment, though Crow T. Robot (Trace Beaulieu) seemed to disagree.
+Characters Joel Robinson (Joel Hodgson) and Tom Servo (Kevin Murphy) said the film was "pretty good for a Bert I. Gordon film" during a theater segment, though Crow T. Robot (Trace Beaulieu) seemed to disagree.
 The writers of the show continued the praise in their book MST3K Amazing Colossal Episode Guide.
 It was also spoofed by RiffTrax on August 14, 2015.

 A VHS copy of the movie was used in the 2011 short The Magik Iffektor by Canadian experimental filmmaker Christine Lucy Latimer.